THE CREATIVE CIRCLE

 John Lillie is not only a photographer, he is also very athletic.
 He was a triathlete for a few years, and interestingly that is what sparked his interest in photography, indirectly - when he launched his own triathlon magazine, which he edited for a number of years.
-This is how his interest in photography started.
-Now retired and living in Spain he immersed himself in photography.
+Now retired and living in Spain he has immersed himself in photography.
 It gives him the chance to be creative and to make images.
 His focus is to take a picture that combines design, information and emotion.

 Tell us a little about yourself.
 How did you become interested in photography?

 I am an English man, born in 1945.
 In my youth my passion was cycle racing.
 After racing I had various businesses - I have always been self employed.
 While working I still rode my bike and also played squash which led me into triathlon.
 I was a triathlete for a few years (a four times Ironman finisher).

 One day I was so disgruntled with the existing triathlon media that on a whim I started my own triathlon magazine (it still exists).
 I did not have a budget to pay for pictures so I bought a camera.
 This is how I became interest in photography.
 I stopped being the editor after 7 years but kept my Canon EOS1s and said goodbye to Fujifilm Velvia and gave up taking snaps.

 Twenty years later (2015) I bought a used Fujifil XT1 with pancake lens and walked around taking pictures of my locale.
 By now I was retired and living in Spain.
 Since then I have immersed myself in photography.
 To get some education, I have taken various summer courses at St Martins Art College in London, specialising in street and portrait photography.